Harry-Praveen/EmployWise-Assignment-React/README.md

 ## Deployment

-The application is deployed at: [Your Deployment URL]
+The application is deployed at: https://emplyze.onrender.com/

 ## Developer